ActuallyHex/Jailbird.GG/README.md

 `This script is still a W.I.P so things are expected to be a bit scuffed`

 `Released full source for the menu because I dont want to work on it anymore.
-The menu is slightly more than functional and there are still many bugs that I just havent fixed yet.`
+The menu is slightly more than functional and there are still many bugs that I just havent fixed (and wont fix).`

 `Discord link: https://discord.gg/u7psbSZBeM`